kbennett2000/HamLog/design_useCases.md

 - ~~[We are a group of operators making a single contact](https://github.com/kbennett2000/HamLog/issues/3)~~
 - ~~[We are a group of operators making multiple contacts](https://github.com/kbennett2000/HamLog/issues/4)~~
+- I am an operator who wants to import my logs from CSV
+- I am an operator who wants to import my logs from XML

 ## NON-CONTEST, POTA
 ### Hunting